 Breadth: The curriculum is broad as a whole and in the various constituent parts.
 Throughout this broad curriculum values such as mutual respect and courtesy are reinforced.
-Thinking Skills are embedded into the curriculum throughout the school.
+Thinking Skills are embedded into the curriculum throughout the school and a 'Creative Curriculum' approach is followed in Pre-Prep and Middle School.